-The City will create an affordable housing overlay to streamline the approval of affordable housing by right.
-Potential features of this overlay could include ministerial approval of 100 percent affordable housing projects, increased height and density allowances, waiver of parking requirements, and reduction of zoning barriers.
-The City will study the feasibility of broadly applying this overlay, except for areas in the very high fire severity zone and protected historical sites/districts.
-The City will also study the possibility of extending the streamlined approval provisions of the affordable housing overlay to mixed income projects that qualify for the super density bonus and/or other strategies to augment the City's density bonus program.
-Responsible Agency: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge and permit fees Timeline: 2023 - 2024 Objective: Study and consider adopting an affordable and/or moderate-income housing overlay to meet housing need.
+The City will create an Affordable Housing Overlay (AHO) to streamline the approval of affordable housing by right.
+Proposed features of this overlay include ministerial approval of 100 percent affordable housing projects, increased height and density allowances, waiver of parking requirements, and reduction of zoning barriers.
+The City will broadly apply this overlay, except for limitations on designated historic resources as well as areas in the Very High Fire Hazard Severity Zone (VHFHSZ).
+The City will also study the possibility of extending the streamlined approval provisions of the affordable housing overlay to mixed income projects that qualify for the super density bonus and/or other strategies to augment the City's density bonus program, as well as the potential for select areas within the VHFHSZ for the overlay to apply.
+The City will allow SROs and Rooming Houses by right in areas subject to the prospective affordable housing overlay.
+See Appendix J for a summary of the AHO.